 I do not offer services in the following areas:

 It's best not to think of psychotherapy as having a doctor fix what's wrong with you.
 Human experience is too complicated for me to imagine I know precisely what the right thing is for you to do and tell you exactly how to do it.
-Rather, consider me to be a coach who will assist you, guide you, and cheer you on as you work toward breaking free of old patterns and moving forward to achieve a greater sense of well-being and satisfaction with your life.
+Rather, consider me to be a coach who will assist you, guide you, and cheer you on as you work toward understanding your mind more clearly, breaking free of old patterns, and moving forward to achieve a greater sense of well-being and satisfaction with your life.

 If you'd like to do some more reading about psychotherapy, a good resource is the American Psychological Association's "Understanding Psychotherapy and How it Works."